iambotHQ/elastik-nearest-neighbors-extended/README.md

 to find `k1` approximate nearest neighbors based on discrete hashes.
 It then computes the exact distance to each of these approximate neighbors and returns the `k2` closest.
 For example, you might set `k1 = 1000` and `k2 = 10`.
-6. EsAknn currently only implements euclidean distance, but any distance function compatible with LSH can be added.
+6. EsAknn currently only implements cosine distance, but any distance function compatible with LSH can be added.

 ### Performance